At Midnight I'll Take Your Soul: Plot

-Once again, the police can find no evidence to directly implicate Zé with the crime.
+Once again, the police can find no evidence to directly implicate Zé in the crime.
 He proceeds with his plan to seduce Terezinha by purchasing a canary for her, which she accepts.
 Suddenly he starts to touch her against her will.
 Terezinha tries to resist, and Zé savagely beats her into a helpless state and rapes her.
 Finally able to speak, Terezinha curses him for his brutality, saying she will kill herself, then return to take his soul to hell.
 Zé laughs at her, but the next day she is found hanging in her home.
 To his surprise, she does not blame him in her suicide note.
-Meanwhile, the village's Dr. Rodolfo begins to suspect Zé for the recent outbreak of violent deaths that has occurred.
+Meanwhile, the village doctor, Rodolfo, begins to suspect Zé's involvement in the recent violent deaths.
 When Zé becomes aware of the doctor's suspicions, Zé appears at Dr. Rodolfo's home, gouges his eyes with his long fingernails and sets him on fire.

 Time passes, and Zé remains unpunished for his crimes.
 On the Day of the Dead he meets Marta, a young woman who is visiting her relatives, and decides to choose her as his perfect woman.
 Zé escorts Marta home late at night, only to be confronted by the gypsy who predicted the doom of Antonio and Terezinha.
 She tells Zé that his soul shall be claimed by the ghosts of those he murdered and by Satan at midnight.
 Zé threatens the gypsy, but after leaving Marta at her destination, he is visited by ghostly apparitions.
 Zé runs away, and arrives at the mausoleum where Antonio and Terezinha are buried.
 At the edge of his sanity, Zé opens the coffins to prove to himself his victims are really dead, but instead sees that their eyes are open, and their faces crawling with spiders and maggots.
 Sometime later, the villagers arrive at the mausoleum after hearing Zé's screams and find him lying on his back, horribly disfigured, his eyes bulging open.
 At that same time, the bells of the local church ring, announcing the stroke of midnight.